alonbh5/SuperDuperMarket/README.md

 3. For Seller:

 Main Menu:
-* "Account" Will Allow You to See Your Wallet (All Transactions You Made).
+* "Account" Will Allow You to See Your Wallet (All Transactions Youv'e Made).
 * "Zones" Will Show You Basic Info About Each Zone In System, You can Enter Zone By Clicking It.
 * "Upload" Will Allow You Upload XML File Describing a New Zone (can be found at Test Files Folder).
-* "Notifications" Will Show you All Unread Notifications (Seller Get Notify When:
+* "Notifications" Will Show you All Unread Notifications -Seller Get Notify When:
-  - Customer Buy From It.
+  - Customer Bought From Him.
-  - Other Seller Opened a New Store in its Area.
+  - Other Seller Opened a New Store in One of His Area.
-  - Customer Rated Seller.
+  - Some Customer Rated Him.

 Zone Menu:
 * See All Store In Current Zone.